-As part of your due diligence prior to purchase we recommend that you confirm the routes of the underground drainage installations, including surface and foul water, through your legal adviser as this may impact on any future development at the property.
+As part of your due diligence prior to purchase we recommend that you confirm the routes of the underground drainage installations, including surface and foul water, through your Legal Advisor as this may impact on any future development at the property.

 It is understood the property is not connected to the public sewer.
-Drainage to the property is provided to a treatment plant.
+Drainage to the property is provided to a treatment plant which discharges to the pond in the rear garden.